 For instance, some people savor the rich flavor, while others enjoy the warmth of a soothing drink.
 If you are of the former category, then you may want to substitute coffee with something that offers a similar complexity and richness of flavor.
 Or, if you crave the warmth of a hot cup of coffee in the morning, then your coffee substitute should be able to provide you just that.

-The more similar your caffeine-free coffee alternative is to the original, the more easily you will be able to replace it.
+The more similar your caffeine alternatives are to the original, the more easily you will be able to replace it.

 And to get you started, here are some delicious caffeine replacement options that will still give you plenty of energy, but without the caffeine.